-There are many support groups to deal with different types of problems, including substance abuse, shopping addiction, eating disorders, trauma, grief, and postpartum depression.
+- 12-Step Programs.
+These groups typically help people dealing with an addiction of some kind.
+There are groups for substance abuse, shopping addiction, and eating disorders.
 Some well-known examples include Alcoholics Anonymous (AA), Gamblers Anonymous, and the National Eating Disorders Association (NEDA).

 There are several ways to find support groups in your area to help with specific types of problems.
-There’s a lengthy list of groups on the MHA website and a searchable directory on Anxiety and Depression Association of America.
-You can also call the National Alliance on Mental Illness (NAMI) HelpLine at 800-950-NAMI (6264) or email email@example.com.
+There’s a lengthy list of groups on the MHA website and a searchable directory from the Anxiety and Depression Association of America (ADAA).
+You can also call the National Alliance on Mental Illness (NAMI) HelpLine at 800-950-NAMI (6264) or email firstname.lastname@example.org.

 Since you’re going to be spending a lot of time with your chosen support group, it’s important to find one that fits your needs.
-One way to evaluate a group is to talk to the group leader before you join.
-Ask questions about the structure of the group and how members interact with each other.
-Alternatively, you can just try attending meetings of different groups until you find one that feels like a good fit.
+You can evaluate a group by asking the group leader about its structure and how members interact with each other.
+Or you can just try attending meetings of different groups until you find one that feels like a good fit.

 Affordable Private Therapists

 While support groups can help with many mental and emotional problems, some people require ongoing professional help.
-Unfortunately, without insurance, the cost of professional therapy is out of reach for many Americans.
+But without insurance, the cost of professional therapy is out of reach for many Americans.

 To help with this problem, many therapists offer their services on a sliding scale based on income.
 That is, they adjust their hourly rate based on what patients can afford to pay.
 Some therapists even provide services pro bono (at no cost) to the neediest patients.

-There are several ways to find a therapist who charges affordable fees.
+There are several ways to find a low-cost therapist.
 The therapist directory at GoodTherapy allows you to search for therapists in your area who offer a sliding scale.
 The site can also connect you with telehealth therapists.

-Another place to try is the Open Path Psychotherapy Collective, a nonprofit that helps middle- and lower-income people find affordable mental health care.
-You must pay a one-time fee to join Open Path, but it gives you access to reduced rates for all the therapists in the collective – as low as one-third of the average cost you’d pay per session without it.
+Another place to try is the Open Path Psychotherapy Collective.
+This nonprofit helps middle- and lower-income people find affordable mental health care.
+After paying a one-time fee of $59 to join, you gain access to reduced rates for all its therapists — between $30 and $60 per session.
 Many of Open Path’s therapists are offering online sessions during the COVID crisis.

 Another way to get professional therapy at a discounted rate is to work with a therapist who’s still in training.
 In this situation, you meet with both a fully qualified therapist and a trainee who’s learning the job.
-You can receive the care you need at a reduced cost – or even at no cost – while also helping a new therapist learn how to work with patients over the long term.
+You can receive the care you need at a low cost — or even at no cost — while also helping a new therapist learn how to work with patients.

 If there’s a teaching hospital in your area, you can probably receive treatment on a sliding scale through its department of psychiatry or outpatient psychology program.
 To find out if hospitals in your area offer this service, contact each hospital’s department of psychiatry.
 If you can’t find that department in the hospital’s directory, try looking under “mental and behavioral health.”

 Some therapists get their training through independent psychoanalytic societies and institutes.
 There’s a list of these institutes on the website of the American Psychoanalytic Association (APsaA).
-Psychotherapist Dr. Fran Walfishtold NBC News these institutes can often provide free care in exchange for a commitment to meet with a specific therapist three to five times a week over a period of a year or two.
+They can often provide free or low-cost care to people with limited means.
 APsaA is urging all its members to offer remote sessions for patients during the COVID outbreak.

 School & Workplace Programs

 If you are a college student and your campus is not currently closed, you can probably receive free treatment through your school’s student health center.
-Most universities have a psychologist or counselor on their staff who provides counseling sessions to students at no charge.
+Most universities have a therapist on their staff who provides counseling sessions to students at no charge.
 If you still need treatment after you graduate, your school’s counselor can help you find a therapist to work with.

 If you’ve already left school and moved into the workforce, check to see if your employer offers an Employee Assistance Program (EAP).
 These workplace programs provide free short-term counseling to employees dealing with problems that could affect their job performance.
-For instance, they can help workers with job-related stress or who are grieving over the death of a spouse, going through a divorce, or struggling with substance abuse.
+For instance, they can help workers who are struggling with:

 Most EAPs can’t provide ongoing treatment for serious mental disorders.
 However, they can assess your mental health and refer you to a therapist if you need one.
 To find out if your workplace has an EAP and if it’s still active during the COVID pandemic, contact the human resources department.